myndshft/pokitdok-python/README.rst

     #retrieve insurance plan information.
 For example, EPO plans in Texas.
     pd.plans(state='TX', plan_type='EPO')

+    #lookup a diagnosis mapping for the specified ICD-9 code
+    pd.icd_convert('250.12')

+    #convert existing claims in a X12 837 file to claims request JSON.
+ICD-9 codes are converted to ICD-10
+    pd.claims_convert('/path/to/my_claims.837')

 See the documentation_ for detailed information on all of the PokitDok Platform APIs.